Super Rugby Aotearoa: New Zealand rugby players question new competition

 Highlanders hooker and Māori All Blacks captain Ash Dixon has expressed his disappointment over New Zealand's split with South Africa.

-And 2018 All Black forward Gareth Evans from the Hurricanes has joined fellow Super Rugby stars Brad Weber and Bryn Hall in warning against New Zealand rugby becoming too isolated.
+And 2018 All Blacks forward Gareth Evans from the Hurricanes has joined fellow Super Rugby stars Brad Weber and Bryn Hall in warning against New Zealand rugby becoming too isolated.

 New Zealand and Australia are currently wrangling over the makeup of a new competition, but traditional foes South Africa – who were already eyeing up the European competitions - has been sidelined.